MOD Education Allowances

 |SCV||School Children’s Visits contribute to the travel costs of children travelling to see their families in school holidays and half terms etc.|

 Firstly, you’ll need to contact the MOD Children’s Education Advisory Service (CEAS).
 To find out more about who they are and their contact details, click here.
-They will issue you with some forms and register you.
-You’ll need to fill all these in and once completed; your soldier sends them to the governance team to be issued with an eligibility certificate.
+They will issue you with a serial number unique to you.
+You’ll need to fill in the paperwork on Joint Personnel Administration (JPA) and when completed, if you are eligible, you will be issued with an eligibility certificate.
 There are a few considerations and many regulations to abide by.
 Read more

 The following is an over view of what the CEA process involves.